andreabac3/Shortener-URL-GOLANG/README.md

 # Shortener URL in pure Golang and MongoDB

-This code allows you to create a web server with the URL shortener function. is developed purely in Go, uses official MongoDB drivers and Gorilla Mux for the routing.
+This code allows you to create a web server with the URL shortener function. <br>
+It's developed purely in Go, uses official MongoDB drivers and Gorilla Mux for the routing.

 ## Getting Started